 If you have any questions or concerns about this privacy statement or the way in which we process your data, please contact us at email@example.com.

-To know how your data will be collected, processed, and stored, and for what purposes, you can contact our Data Protection Office to make a complaint:
+To know how your data will be collected, processed, and stored, and for what purposes, you can contact our Data Protection Office:

 Information Governance Compliance Team

 7 and 8 Wellington Place

 We ask that you try to resolve any issues with us first, although you have a right to lodge a complaint with the Information Commissioner's Office (ICO) at any time about our processing of your personal information.